songchunlin/en/_posts/2015-02-19-happy-new-year-with-r.md

 comments: yes
 ---

-When I am sitting in front of my Mac in this morning, and listening the fireworks exploding out of the window, I am sure it is the time to welcome the Chinese New Year of 2015.
-As I am deeply depend on R programme for statistical analyses, it will be the best way to deliver my new year's wishes created by R.
+When I am sitting in front of my Mac this morning, and listening the fireworks exploding out of the window, I am sure it is the time to welcome the Chinese New Year of 2015.
+As I deeply depend on R programme for statistical analyses, it will be the best way to deliver my new year's wish created by R.

 Last week, I found the *animation* package in R programme by [Yihui Xie](http://yihui.name) published in [*Journal of Statistical Software*](http://www.jstatsoft.org/v53/i01/paper) that provides many amazing ideas on [demonstrating animations of statistics](http://yihui.name/en/2011/01/happy-new-year-with-r-2011-fireworks/).
-Here, I used some simple code in *animation* package to show my wish.
-The animation show as below:
+Here, I used some simple code in *animation* package to present my wish.
+The animation shows as below:

 ![](http://sixf.org/files/images/2015/fireworks.gif)

-To generate this animation, just follow the below three steps:
+To generate this animation, just run the code in the following three steps:

 -	Open the R console, and install the *animation* package: `install.packages('animation')`
 -	Load the *animation* package: `library(animation)`